aryahassibi/TEAM07/PROJECT_DEVELOPMENT_GUIDE.md

      DB_PASS=
      DB_NAME=ecommerce_db
      ```
+  The `DB_PASS` field should be left empty since for now during the development phase, the database is modified to accepts empty passwords.

 4. **Setup Docker with `docker-compose`:**
    - In the project root directory, create a `docker-compose.yml` file to define the services (backend, frontend, and MySQL database):